The “Penicillin” of Covid is Cheap – Is That The Problem?

 Finally on May 4, my second shipment of IVM arrived.
 I had ordered double the quantity and two days later, to be safe placed a third order.
 It was cheap and I had suffered for so long it was reassuring knowing more IVM was on the way.
 Who knows I may need it in the coming months or years.
 In reality SARS-CoV-2, known as Covid-19, like the H1N1, known as Influenza, (which caused the 1918-1919 pandemic) is still with us today.
 Covid-19 is just as likely to hang around 100-years from now too.
 So extra Ivermectin may come in handy in the future for prevention as detailed by the FLCCC Alliance’s I-MASK+ Prophylaxis protocol (please check this out).

 As I write this on Day-7 of my second round of Ivermectin my activity level and ability to recover is stronger than it has been for 9-months.
 I feel almost normal and very little tightness in my upper chest.
-Of course I AM feeling fluffy (fat) for not workout so long, stuck at home with food as the only real reward of the day.
-Its hard not to overeat and I have alternately succeeded and failed.
+Of course I AM feeling fluffy (fat) for not workout for so long, stuck at home with food as the only real reward of the day.
+It’s hard not to overeat and I have alternately succeeded and failed.
 I may have avoided the dreaded Covid 19, but not by much at 10-12 lbs over my normal weight.
-But if I consider the loss in muscle mass and therefore I am carrying more fat… drat, maybe it is 19!?!
+But if I consider the loss in muscle mass and therefore I am carrying much more fat… drat, maybe it is Covid 19 (lbs.)!?!

 Cautiously testing my limits, the last few days I have worked longer and been more productive, my mood has lightened, and I am generally feeling more hopeful.
 Previously mild exercise held a penalty in the following days or week, but this week doing more has not caused similar dramatic setbacks.
 So I am thankful to seemingly be on the path to better health.